 Commercial fishing in New South Wales is a diverse and valuable industry that draws on a natural resource to generate livelihoods, food and purpose for those involved directly and indirectly.
-The New South Wales Department of Primary Industries (DPI) is seeking to better understand these economic and social values of the industry and to establish a monitoring program to track how they change over time.
+The New South Wales Department of Primary Industries (DPI) is seeking to better understand these economic and social values of the industry and has established a monitoring program to track how they change over time.

 NSW DPI has engaged BDO EconSearch to produce an annual time series of economic and social indicators for NSW commercial fisheries.
-A report will be produced for each fishery for three financial years (Financial Years 2019/20, 2020/21 and 2021/22).
+A report will be produced for each fishery for the financial years 2019/20, 2020/21 and 2021/22.

 For a quick overview of the benefits economic research can provide for commercial fisheries you are encouraged to watch the short video below.

 The reports for the 2019/20 financial year for each fishery and the state as a whole are now available.

 In the coming weeks BDO EconSearch will be contacting commercial fishers seeking participation in a short business survey that will inform the development of economic and social indicators for the 2020/21 financial year.